by Breeana Puttroff

 As she becomes more aware of his behavior it becomes more obvious how out of the ordinary William is and how hard he deliberately tries to blend into the background.
 This only intrigues her more and she finds herself working to find out more about him, and exactly where he keeps disappearing to.

 On a whim one night she follows him and suddenly finds herself in a new world.
 One where William is a prince, literally, and she is treated like a princess.
 She also discovers that she is stuck; the gate back to her own world isn't always open.

-Quinn finds herself smack in the middle of a modern-day fairy tale, on a course that will change her life forever.(synopsis from Goodreads)
+Quinn finds herself smack in the middle of a modern-day fairy tale, on a course that will change her life forever

 Seeds of Discovery is the first novel in the Dusk Gate Chronicles.
 It is a charming and sweet fantasy series about a young girl who crosses over into another world.
 Filled with adventure, danger, mystery and a touch of romance this tale is sure to delight.

 The world-building was enchanting.
-I loved the simplicity of the world Puttroff created and wouldn’t mine visiting there.
+I loved the simplicity of the world Puttroff created and wouldn’t mind visiting there.
 We learned a little about the kingdom and its government.
 I enjoyed the naming ceremony that took place and of course the dancing.
 There is tension in the land, and there appear to be a few kingdoms.
 The history of how this occurred was fascinating.
 I am looking forward to returning.
-Aside from a few scenes the over all pace was slow, as Puttroff introduced us to the characters and world she created.
+Aside from a few scenes, the overall pace was slow, as Puttroff introduced us to the characters and the world she created.

 Never miss a post by adding Caffeinated to your Inbox

 Your email address will not be shared with anyone